Handicapping At Kentucky Downs

 As you probably know, the takeout is the cost of betting: what’s removed from the pool before the money is returned in the form of payoffs.
 A lower takeout means a higher payoff, reflected in better odds.
 And Kentucky Downs has become an industry leader in lowering the takeout.
 In fact, the track has the lowest takeout in the country (18.25 percent) for exactas.
 The new Pick 5 will offer a takeout of only 14 percent.
 Rolling doubles, Pick 3s, Pick 4s, trifectas, superfectas, and the Hi-5 all have 19-percent takeout, and straight win, place and show wagers have a 16-percent takeout.

 With a lower takeout tantamount to lower prices, it’s almost as if there’s a sale every day at the racetrack.
 But only almost, because sales generally involve an effort to move products that might otherwise be unattractive.
-And, over these next few weeks in September, Kentucky Downs will offer some of the most attractive racing in the country.
+And, over those few weeks in September, Kentucky Downs will offer some of the most attractive racing in the country.
 That’s right, some of the best racing in America, right here in Franklin, Ky. — and the most lucrative racing, too, with purses averaging $900,000 a day.

 Many outstanding horses have raced at Kentucky Downs over the years.
 Yaqthan, Chorwon, Silverfoot, Rahystrada and Ioya Bigtime all have won the track’s premier event, the Kentucky Turf Cup.
 Sovereign Award winner Never Retreat won the Kentucky Downs Ladies Turf Stakes in 2010 on her way to earning nearly $1.4 million.
 A year before she won the Breeders’ Cup Distaff, One Dreamer won a stakes at Kentucky Downs.
 Morluc, G H’s Pleasure, Battle Won and Silver Medallion all won stakes at Kentucky Downs.
 But in terms of quality, the racing this year promises to raise the standard.